openstack-archive/infra-manual/doc/source/developers.rst

 Multiple Changes
 ^^^^^^^^^^^^^^^^

-A Gerrit change ID may refer to multiple changes (on multiple branches of the same project, or even multiple projects).
-In these cases, Zuul will treat all of the changes with that change ID as dependencies.
-So if you say that a tempest change Depends-On a change ID that has changes in nova master and nova stable/juno, then when testing the tempest change, both nova changes will be applied, and when deciding whether the tempest change can merge, both changes must merge ahead of it.
+A Gerrit URL refers to a single change on a single branch, so if your change depends on multiple changes, or the same change on multiple branches of a project, you will need to explicitly list each URL.

-A change may depend on more than one Gerrit change ID as well.
-So it is possible for a change in tempest to depend on a change in devstack and a change in nova.
-Simply add more "Depends-On:" lines to the footer.
+Simply add another "Depends-On:" line to the footer for each additional change.

 Cycles
 ^^^^^^